ClojureBridge/community-docs/docs/clojure/def.md

 user=> (def 'abc 123)

 CompilerException java.lang.RuntimeException: First argument to def must be a Symbol, compiling:(NO_SOURCE_PATH:1:1) user=> ; Don't put quote before Var name.
-It is interpretted as (def (quote abc) 123).
+It is interpreted as (def (quote abc) 123).
 {% endhighlight %}

 - Advice to coaches

     The main purpose of this lab is to learn how to use Vars after those are bound.
-    If attendees haven't studied how to write function, lab using function is optional.
+    If attendees haven't studied how to write functions, the lab using functions is optional.

-What if you don't remember you created Var?
-Or, if you want to test the Var exists, use `resolve` function with Symbol style of Var name.
+What if you don't remember that you created a Var?
+If you want to test if a Var exists, use the `resolve` function with the Symbol style of the Var name.

 {% highlight clojure %}
 user=> (def abc 123)